 Lower Body Lift overview

+Many patients feel that excess skin is a unpleasant reminder of their former selves, and find that it interferes with the positive psychological progress they could make after their weight loss.
 In the past, skin excess of the abdomen, hips, thighs, and buttocks were corrected by separate operations without consideration that all areas of excess skin are in fact related to one another.
 To provide a more comprehensive and patient-friendly alternative, Dr. LoMonaco developed a lower body lift procedure that corrects many areas of skin excess through a single incision at one surgery.

 This allows the patient to experience only one downtime, one period of time off work, and one exposure to anesthesia.
 A Lower Body Lift is an advanced operation that can treat laxity of the abdomen, waist, hips, and buttocks.
 If needed, a pubic lift and buttock augmentation can easily be integrated, again using no separate incision.